Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Introduction

 }

-It is tempting to read this a saying that ``$\Phieven -\Phiodd$'' is the convolution inverse of $\zeta$, but the lack of additive inverses in $\Grpd$ necessitates our sign-free formulation.
+It is tempting to read this as saying that ``$\Phieven -\Phiodd$'' is the convolution inverse of $\zeta$, but the lack of additive inverses in $\Grpd$ necessitates our sign-free formulation.
 Upon taking homotopy cardinality, as we will later, this yields the usual \M inversion formula $\mu= \Phieven-\Phiodd$, valid in the incidence algebra with $\Q$-coefficients.

-Having established the general \M inversion principle on the objective level, we proceed to analyse the finiteness conditions needed for this principle to descend to the vector-space level of $\Q$-algebras.
+Having established the general \M inversion principle on the objective level, we proceed to analyse the finiteness conditions on complete decomposition spaces needed for this principle to descend to the vector-space level of $\Q$-algebras.
 There are two conditions: $X$ should be of locally finite length (Section~\ref{sec:length}), and $X$ should be locally finite (Section~\ref{sec:findec}).
 The first is a numerical condition, like a chain condition; the second is a homotopy finiteness condition.
 Complete decomposition spaces satisfying both conditions are called {\em \M decomposition spaces} (Section~\ref{sec:M}).
 We analyse the two conditions separately.

-\begin{deff} The {\em length} of an arrow $f$ is the greatest dimension of an nondegenerate simplex with long edge $f$.
+\begin{deff} (Cf.~\ref{length}.)
+The {\em length} of an arrow $f$ is the greatest dimension of a nondegenerate simplex with long edge $f$.
 We say that a complete decomposition space is {\em of locally finite length} --- we also say {\em tight} --- when every arrow has finite length. \end{deff}

-Although many examples coming from combinatorics do satisfy this condition, it is actually a rather strong condition, as witnessed by the following result:
+Although many examples coming from combinatorics do satisfy this condition, it is actually a rather strong condition, as witnessed by the following result, which is a consequence of Propositions~\ref{prop:splitKan} and \ref{prop:tight=>split}:

 {\em Every tight decomposition space is the left Kan extension of a semi-simplicial space.}